-The following is the contents of the Livrus Bouquer for April.
-This is the last number of the second volume, and it contains many choice articles:
+The following is the contents of the LITTLE Bouquer for April.
+This is the last number of the second volume, and it contains many

-A Hint; The Spirit Savior; Little Sunshine, Smile and Bless Me; A Cute Little Girl; Meeting of Rebekah with Abraham's Servant (iling of Rebekah with Abraham's Servant (illustrated); The Traveler's Dream; Why; Wonders of Dreamland; Ettle Eastman; Twice Rescued; Children; A Touching Story; The Bees (illustrated); A New Eden for Children; Training Children; Eddie Williams; Remember, Boys Make Men; The Cat (illustrated); A Plea for the Flies; Truth Lies at the Bottom of a Well; "Psycho"; A Plea for Baby; Sagacity of a Dog; A Race with Death; Warners; The Philosophy of Life; Who Did It?
+A Hint; The Spirit Savior; Little Sunsbine, Smile and Bless Me; A Cute Little Girl; Meet-ing of Rebekah with Abraham's Servant (iling of Rebekah with Abraham's Servant (Illustrated); The Traveler's Dream; Why; Wonders of Dreamland; Ettie Eastman; Twice Rescued; Children; A Touching Story; The Bees (Illustrated); A New Eden for Children; Training Children; Eddie Williams; Remember, Boys Make Men; The Cat (Illustrated); A Plea for the Flies; Truth Lies at the Bottom of a Well; "Psycho"; A Plea for Baby; Sagacity of a Dog; A Rece with Death; Warners; The Philosophy of Life; Who Did It?
 Preferring to go to Hell; Haunted People.

-Now is the time to remit your subscriptions reading matter for \$1."
-We want 20,000 subMrs.
-E. A. Blair the Spirit Artist.
+Now is the time to remit your subscriptions for the LITTLE BOUQUET.
+Commence with the third year, and get 384 pages of choice reading matter for \$1.
+We want 20,000 subscribers for next volume.
+Address Rantoto-PHILOSOPHICAL PUBLISHING HOUSE, Chicago, Mrs. E. A. Blair the Spirit Artist.